There is no need to have buffering, or a weak WiFi signal, as even simple things can help boost a signal.

 When multiple routers are on the same channel, and numerous devices are streaming, downloading, and uploading at the same time, slow connections most always occur.

 To change the WiFi channel that your router uses you will need to access your routers settings and make the change there.
 Just like with moving your router around the house this can require some testing before you find the channel that’s right for you.

 What you will want to do first is check and see if your router is of the older, 802.11g flavor.
-If this is the case, consider upgrading to one of the newer 802.11n or 802.11ac standards.
+If this is the case, consider upgrading to 802.11n or the newer 802.11ac standards.

 Along with upgrading to the 5GHz band, check into routers that are suitable for larger homes.
 A router that is made for a single-story house or an apartment will have drastically worse results when used in a multiple-story house.
 Checking the range of a router is as easy as doing a quick Internet search.